SafeExamBrowser/seb-server-setup/docs/overview.rst

                 [experimental]
         - ..?

-At each endpoint there is a root installation directory with docker-files for the services, a docker-compose definition and a "config" directory containing service related configurations like Spring configuration for the SEB Server, MariaDB configuration for the database and/or reverse proxy configuration.
+At each endpoint (e.g.: docker/prod/bundled/basic/) there is a root installation directory with docker-files for the services, a docker-compose definition and a "config" directory containing service related configurations like Spring configuration for the SEB Server, MariaDB configuration for the database and/or reverse proxy configuration.